 You don't know when you'll receive it

-Life expectancy has been on an upward trend since the 60s.
-And according to the latest figures, people in the UK live into their 80s on average.
+According to the latest figures, people in the UK live into their 80s on average.
 But there will be many who live into their 90s and possibly even beyond that.
-That may mean you don’t receive any inheritance until you yourself are in your 70s which may be too late to make any difference to your retirement.
+That may mean you don’t receive any inheritance until you yourself are in your 70s, which may be too late to make any difference to your retirement.

 You might be wrong in expecting one

-If the inheritance has never been discussed, then you could be barking up the wrong tree.
+If the inheritance has never been discussed, then your expectations could be completely wrong.
 They might not have the assets you expect or they might not plan to leave anything to you.

 You might not get nearly enough to retire on

 Even if you get the inheritance you're expecting, unless you do the calculations, it might not go as far as you expect.
 You need to have a clear idea of the kind of returns you can expect when translating a lump sum into an income – whether investing and taking the income or buying an annuity.